kchiv0403/dsp/lessons/statistics/07-statistics.md

 Let P(MM|I) be the probability of both Elvis and his twin being male, given that they are both identical twins.
 Let P(MM|F) be the probability of Elvis and his twin being both male, given they are fraternal twins.

-Using Baye's Rule,we are trying to calculate P(I|MM), the probability of both Elvis and his twin both being identical,given that they are both male.
+Using Baye's Rule, we are trying to calculate P(I|MM), the probability of both Elvis and his twin both being identical, given that they are both male.

 We have P(I|MM) = $\frac{P(MM|I)*P(I)}{P(MM|I)*P(I) + P(MM|F)*P(F))}$